 The Michigan Registry Patient fee is $60.
 Caregiver Fees are priced at $25.

-What are Conditions are Eligible to Receive a Medical Marijuana Card?
+What Conditions are Eligible to Receive a Medical Marijuana Card?

-The Michigan Medical Marihuana Act, Proposal 1 was recently approved allowing patients suffering from specific conditions to obtain cannabis as a medical treatment.
+The Michigan Medical Marihuana Act, Proposal 1 allows patients suffering from the following conditions to apply for an MMJ card and buy cannabis products from operating dispensaries:

 - Hepatitis C